mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 > - The Login with Master Password method is also used by the
 >   `RegistrationFinishComponent` and `CompleteTrialInitiationComponent` (the user automatically
->   gets logged in with their Master Password after registration), and the `RecoverTwoFactorComponent`
+>   gets logged in with their Master Password after registration), as well as the `RecoverTwoFactorComponent`
 >   (the user logs in with their Master Password along with their 2FA recovery code).

-_CLI Client_
+_CLI Client - `LoginCommand`_

 The CLI client supports the following login methods via the `LoginCommand`.